jamulussoftware/jamuluswebsite/wiki/en/Installation-for-iOS.md

 * To install Jamulus on your iOS device, you need a (free or paid) Apple Developer account and preferably a computer.
 * If you don't pay for an Apple developer account, Jamulus will only run for at most 7 days before you need to re-install it.
 * Jamulus on iOS works quite well if everything is set up correctly.
 However, we strongly recommend you use an audio interface and an USB-Ethernet adapter.
 If you own an older device which has a Lightning port and not USB-C, you can use something like the [Lightning to USB Camera Adapter](https://www.apple.com/uk/shop/product/MD821ZM/A/lightning-to-usb-camera-adapter) and a (powered) USB-hub.
-* If use Jamulus on a wireless network, you should prefer a cellular (5G) connection over WiFi.
+* If you must use Jamulus on a wireless network, you should prefer a cellular (5G) connection over WiFi.
 * Unofficial Jamulus compatible apps like [KOORD](https://apps.apple.com/us/app/koord/id1621509341) are available on the AppStore but may not have the same features as the official Jamulus release.